May 19, 2020

 Why is Vitamin D so important for your immune system?

 We have been aware of the importance of vitamin D for the role this vitamin hormone plays in many aspects of our health for over a decade, including optimizing and strengthening our immune system.
 Vitamin D, unlike other vitamins, is a hormone used by the body to signal genes that affect immune function.
-Vitamin D also helps our immune system’s T –cells function properly.
+This vitamin hormone also helps our immune system’s T –cells function properly.
 Vitamin D also plays a role in the regulating and suppressing the inflammatory “cytokine storm” that likely causes the acute respiratory distress seen in severe COVID-19 cases.

 In late April, the first data on COVID-19 and vitamin D from 3 hospitals in southern Asia measured vitamin D status (blood levels) and severity of symptoms.
-They found that 86-percent of all cases among patients with normal vitamin D levels were mild, while 73-percent of cases among patients with vitamin D deficiency were severe or critical.
+They found that 86-percent of all cases among patients with normal vitamin D levels were mild.
+Conversely 73-percent of cases among patients with vitamin D deficiency were severe or critical.
 So lower vitamin D levels were associated with more severe coronavirus symptom and high vitamin D levels were associated with less severe symptoms.

-In a brand new study published this month in the Irish Medical Journal researchers also analyzed the vitamin D levels among adult populations in Europe and compared these with COVID-19 infection and death rates.
+In a study published in the Irish Medical Journal researchers also analyzed the vitamin D levels among adult populations in Europe and compared these with COVID-19 infection and death rates.
 Adults living in the sunny countries of Spain and Italy actually had lower vitamin D levels and higher rates of true vitamin D deficiency, as well as the highest death rates in Europe.
-The more northern countries of Norway, Finland, and Sweden had higher vitamin D levels, lower rates of deficiency, despite less sunlight exposure – but due to the more common practice of vitamin D food fortification and vitamin D supplementation in these countries.
-Rates of COVID-10 infection and death rates have been much lower in Norway, Sweden, and Finland compared to Italy, Spain, and several other European countries.
-Because the researchers concluded, “the correlation between low vitamin D and deaths from COVID-19 is statistically significant.”
-In addition, they advised that the Irish government recommend that all adults take vitamin D during the coronavirus pandemic to treat deficiency.
-The same researchers also pointed out that age, diabetes, hypertension, and being in a nursing home all raise the risk of vitamin D deficiency.
+More northern countries of Norway, Finland, and Sweden had higher vitamin D levels, lower rates of deficiency, despite less sunlight exposure.
+However this was due to the more common practice of vitamin D food fortification and vitamin D supplementation in these countries.

 Another group of researchers from the US and Hungary recommended that people at higher risk for infection from COVID-19 and other viral infections raise their vitamin D blood concentrations to 40-60 ng/dl.
 Currently conventional medical advice is to raise the level above 32 ng/dl, though many experts have called for the 40-60 ng/dl level as well.